AckerlyXu/heima/articles/redis-cache/cache-web-app-howto.md

     The ASP.NET runtime merges the contents of the external file with the markup in the `<appSettings>` element.
 The runtime ignores the file attribute if the specified file cannot be found.
 Your secrets (the connection string to your cache) are not included as part of the source code for the application.
 When you deploy your web app to Azure, the `WebAppPlusCacheAppSecrests.config` file won't be deployed (that's what you want).
 There are several ways to specify these secrets in Azure, and in this tutorial they are configured automatically for you when you [provision the Azure resources](#provision-the-azure-resources) in a subsequent tutorial step.
 For more information about working with secrets in Azure, see [Best practices for deploying passwords and other sensitive data to ASP.NET and Azure App Service](http://www.asp.net/identity/overview/features-api/best-practices-for-deploying-passwords-and-other-sensitive-data-to-aspnet-and-azure).

-### <a name="update-the-teamscontroller-class-to-return-results-from-the-cache-or-the-database"></a> Update the TeamsController class to return results from the cache or the database
+### Update the TeamsController class to return results from the cache or the database
 In this sample, team statistics can be retrieved from the database or from the cache.
 Team statistics are stored in the cache as a serialized `List<Team>`, and also as a sorted set using Redis data types.
 When retrieving items from a sorted set, you can retrieve some, all, or query for certain items.
 In this sample you'll query the sorted set for the top 5 teams ranked by number of wins.

 > [!NOTE]